-The coating has been designed to comply to 21 CRF 175.300 and is suited for direct food contact.
+The coating is designed to comply with 21 CRF 175.300 and is suited for direct food contact.
 It’s a two-part, zero VOC, 100% solids, ceramic reinforced epoxy coating that’s trowel applied and restores worn equipment to near original condition.

 Chesterton is world-leader in the creation of such simple, effective solutions to extend the longevity of industrial equipment.
 ARC MX FG has been tried and tested in a variety of locations and is suitable for many application areas, including:

 - Hopper bins